antonyerm/NET-Basics/README.md

 Use serialization of simple objects with Binar, XML and JSON serialization (Task 1), using ISerializable (Task 2).
 Deep clone objects using serialization(Task 3).
 ### 11-OOP principles
 Implement a file -cabinet software for a library.
 It can search for document cards by a document number and print out the cards.
 The design of the app conforms to basic OOP principles.
+### 12-LINQ
+### 13-ADO.NET
+Implement CRUD operations on tables in connected and disconnected mode using ADO.NET.